DFreds/lib-dfreds-ui-extender/README.md

 ## Features

+- Easily add new sidebar directories
+- Easily add new HUD controls to tokens, tiles, or drawings
 - Easily add new scene controls to any layer controls (token, tiles, drawings, walls, etc.)
-- Easily add new HUD controls to tokens, tiles, or drawings
-- Easily add new sidebar directories
+- Fully typed library included in repository for Typescript projects

 ## Getting Started